 Sky rolled his eyes.
 The girl sighed.
 “Fine then.
 My name is Piper Beaumont.
 If I’m not mistaken, I’m the neighbor that lives across the street from you.”
 Sky couldn’t help the scowl that crept onto his face.
-That house, he thought scornfully and thought back to the glaring middle-aged woman he encountered not long ago when trying to retrieve the soccer ball that had bounced across the street and landed on the manicured lawn.
+That house, he thought scornfully and envisioned the glaring middle-aged woman he encountered when retrieving the soccer ball that had bounced across the street and landed on the manicured lawn.

 “Are we done here?”
 Sky hissed and glared at Piper.
 “I’m going home.”

 Piper returned the glare with one of her own.
 “And you have the nerve to say that us’ hillbillies’ are the ones with no manners?
 Ha!
 I should have expected this much from someone like you.”